How To Choose Compact Powder

 - Don’t go for a matte finish compact as it makes your skin drier.
 Instead, use a cream-based compact or translucent powder to make your skin look healthier and less flaky.

-- Start your makeup by massaging the moisturizer into the skin.
+- Start your makeup by massaging the moisturizer into the skin for hydration.
 Give it some time to get absorbed.
 Then apply the compact powder.
 This helps your skin look hydrated and smooth, without drying it out.

 - To prevent your skin from looking patchy and uneven, do not build up layers of foundation.
 Keep it simple with just two to three coats of foundation.